 Have you ever exploded pizza sauce in the microwave?
 Today’s post will show you how to clean a microwave using only water, vinegar, and steam!
-It’s easy to do, only takes about five minutes, and it works great!
+It’s easy to do, only takes a few minutes, and it works great!

 I was able to clean off dirt and grime I didn’t even realize was there!
 Mostly what I saw when I looked at the microwave were the big red pizza sauce spills, but after I was done cleaning I realized the entire thing had gone five shades whiter!
-Don’t just assume your microwave is yellow.
-It’s not; microwaves are white.
+Don’t just assume your microwave is yellow; it’s probably supposed to be white!

 I love simple cleaning solutions like this.
 I made a homemade grout cleaner with just baking soda and bleach and it worked WONDERS!
 And we’ve been using a homemade borax free laundry soap for almost a year now and we love it!
 It’s cheap, non-toxic, and cleans better than commercial detergent!
 And when we moved into our new house and the washing machine was horribly dirty, I learned how to clean a washing machine with just two wash cycles, and it’s sparkling clean now!